hackiftekhar/IQKeyboardManager/README.md

 github "hackiftekhar/IQKeyboardManager"
 ```

-Run `carthage update --use-xcframeworks` to build the frameworks and drag the appropriate framework (`IQKeyboardManager.xcframework` or `IQKeyboardManagerSwift.xcframework`) into your Xcode project based on your need.
+Run `carthage update --use-xcframeworks` to build the frameworks and drag `IQKeyboardManagerSwift.xcframework` into your Xcode project based on your need.
 Make sure to add only one framework, not both.

 #### Swift Package Manager (SPM)